open/close all folders

 - Dennis R. Upkins, author of Hollowstone, got caught◊ writing a review of his own book on amazon under an assumed name.
 In particular, it was noted that his sock pretended to be a bisexual woman who praised the book for its female characters (his book has been criticized on some forums for poor depictions of said characters).
 He was caught because his sock account was linked to his real credit card, so Amazon displayed his real name next to his assumed identity.

 - One of the more celebrated cases happened when people noticed that someone named Mary Rosh was bombarding Usenet, email lists, blogs and even Amazon.com with posts praising and defending controversial conservative academic and pro-gun advocate John Lott.
 "Mary" claimed to be one of his former students and said that Lott was "the best professor I ever had."
 After one journalist figured out that Mary's posts and emails came from the same IP address as Lott's, he fessed up.

 - A YouTube user known as "RonPaulHatesBlacks" is suspected of having around forty sock accounts, which he uses to vote his comments up.

 - One of the worst offenders is the Molly Holly stalker.
-He has over 30 accounts on YouTube (most notably one called noragreenwaldisacunt) plus many more on Blog Spot and Daily Motion.
+He has over 40 accounts on YouTube (most notably one called "noragreenwaldisacunt") plus many more on Blog Spot and Daily Motion.
 His posts are all suspiciously similar in style.
-Word Of God is he fell in love with her but went over the Despair Event Horizon when she got engaged to her now-husband.
+Word of God is he fell in love with her but went over the Despair Event Horizon when she got engaged to her now-husband.